Paris Palais de la Porte Doree monument

-Home to the Museum of the History of Immigration in France and a tropical Aquarium, this building was first constructed for the 1931 International Exhibition and is now classed as an historical monument in Paris.
+Home to the Museum of the History of Immigration in France and a tropical Aquarium, this building was first constructed for the 1931 International Exhibition and is now classed as an historical paris monument.

 After the exhibition the palace changed its general assignments several times but the hall and reception rooms still bear witness to this past of Marshal Lyautey, who was the general curator of the exhibition, along with Paul Reynaud who was the minister of the colonies.

-In 1990 it then became known Musee National des Arts d’Afrique et d’Oceanie, yet with the opening of the Musee Quai Branly, the collections were transferred to this new museum in Paris that opened in 2006.
+In 1990 it then became known Musee National des Arts d’Afrique et d’Oceanie, yet with the opening of the Musee Quai Branly, the collections were transferred to this new Paris museum that opened in 2006.

-However, a redevelopment and renovation project was put in place, and since 2007 after having become classified as a historical monument in Paris twenty years prior, a new museum opened called the Cite Nationale de l’Histoire de l’Immigration, which is a museum dedicated to the History of Immigration in France.
+However, a redevelopment and renovation project was put in place, and since 2007 after having become classified as one of the historical Paris monuments twenty years prior, a new museum opened called the Cite Nationale de l’Histoire de l’Immigration, which is a museum dedicated to the History of Immigration in France.

-Building of the Palais de la Porte Doree and its Transformation
+Paris Palais de la Porte Doree Building and Transformation

-The Palais de la Porte Doree was designed by the architect Albert Laprade where he created a synthesis of Art Deco style combining French classical and Moroccan architecture that was freely inspired by the art colonies elements.
+Now the Paris Palais de la Porte Doree monument was designed by the architect Albert Laprade where he created a synthesis of Art Deco style combining French classical and Moroccan architecture that was freely inspired by the art colonies elements.

 There were also numerous frescos that were produced for the inside of the palace along with bas-reliefs on the facade, which were designed in order to illustrate the colonial International Exposition in Paris in 1931.